Going, make disciples...

 Recognizing that Jesus calls each of us at various stages of life, there, too, are various ways to become Catholic:

-- For infants.
+For infants.
 Parents who choose to share their faith with child may have their child baptized.
 For this, both parents are required to attend the Baptismal Preparation Program.
-Please call Anthony Klosterman at (585) 924-7111 to start the process of inquiry.
+Please call Fr.
+Edison at (585) 924-7111 to start the process of inquiry.

-- For children seven years old or older.
+For children seven years old or older.
 Older children, reaching the age of reason, could benefit from the more mature treatment and sharing of the Catholic faith.
 We encourage that children who have not yet been baptized to consider the Rite of Christian Initiation for Adults in order to receive the Sacraments of Baptism, Eucharist and Confirmation.
 For RCIA, please all Deacon John Payne at (585) 924-7111.
 For children who had been baptized but need to receive Eucharist and Confirmation, they need to go through the Parish Faith Formation Program and Sacramental Preparation Program.
-For the Faith Formation and Sacramental Preparation Programs, please call Lori Cunliffe at (585) 924-2800.
+For the Christian Formation and Sacramental Preparation Programs, please call Anthony Klosterman at (585) 924-2800.

 We are looking forward to hearing the word of God and breaking bread with you!